 Whit was born and raised in the San Francisco Bay Area, but after his career has taken him through four states and Washington, D.C., he’s proud to consider the entire state of California his home.

 When not working, Whit enjoys jogging, playing soccer, snowboarding and spending time with his family.

 Whit graduated with a B.A. degree in Television and Radio Broadcasting from San Francisco State University.
-He lives in the Los Angeles area with his wife, daughter and rescue dog, Nemo.
+He lives in the Los Angeles area with his wife, his two daughters and rescue dog, Nemo.